Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 How to get there

 The B6102 Baslow to Rowsley road goes through Chatsworth Park.
 To reach Baslow take the A619 Bakewell - Chesterfield road or the A623 Chapel-en-le-Frith to Chesterfield road.
 Rowsley lies on the A6 between Bakewell and Matlock.
-Car parking is provided alongside the house at a charge of £2.00.
+Car parking is provided alongside the house at a charge of £5.00.
 There is also parking at Calton Lees at the south end of the park (about 1 mile or 1.5 km from the house, but a very pleasant walk across the park).
-This is also £2.00
+This costs £3.00

 By Bus: The 214 Wirksworth - Sheffield bus comes directly to the door.
-The 170 bus from Chesterfield will bring you to Baslow - from it is a pleasant walk through the park of about 2km, or pick up the 214 bus to take you to the door.
+The 170 Bakewell bus from Chesterfield will bring you to Baslow (at least - from Baslow it is a pleasant walk through the park of about 2km) and alternate buses go directly to Chatsworth.
 For access from Derby or Buxton/Manchester take the Trans Peak Derby->Bakewell->Buxton->Manchester bus and change to the 214 bus in Darley Dale.

 By Train: The nearest railway stations are Chesterfield (trains from Sheffield or London) or Matlock (trains from Derby).